 Lumines: Electronic Symphony for the Playstation Vita had reignited a long-lost addiction to Tetris that resembled Tetris, but with a horizontal and music twist.

-Tetris Effect: Connect that was just recently released and that itself was like a mix of Lumines and Tetris.
-Highly addicting with wonderful music and visuals
+Tetris Effect: Connect which was just recently released, and is itself a mix of Lumines and Tetris.
+Highly addicting with wonderful music, and visuals

 All in all, video games aren’t just mindless fun rotting our brains (not that there’s anything wrong with that of course).
-You can learn a lot, and they can introduce you to things and songs you may never have seen, or would see or hear, without them, and they help you to discover new and old favorites.
+You can learn a lot, and they can introduce you to things and songs you may never have seen, or heard, without them, and they help you to discover new and old favorites.

 Dig this?
 Check out the full archives of A.M.
 Radio, by Anthony Montalbano, here: https://vinylwritermusic.com/a-m-radio-archives/